Understanding image motion with group representations: Approach

-We recompose image sequences to learn a representation of the latent motion space with these properties.
 We use an embedding loss to approximately enforce associativity and invertibility among subsequences sampled from an image sequence.
-Associativity is encouraged by pushing differently composed sequences with equivalent motion to have same representation.
-Invertibility of the representation is encouraged by pushing all loops to the same representation (i.e. to a learned analogue of the identity in the embedding space).
-We encourage the uniqueness of the identity representation by pushing non-identity sequences and loops away from each other in the representation.
-To avoid learning a trivial representation, we push sequences with non-equivalent motion to different representations.
-This procedure is illustrated schematically in Figure \ref{fig:Subsequences} (a).
+Associativity is encouraged by pushing differently composed sequences with equivalent motion to the same representation.
+Invertibility of the representation is encouraged by pushing each forward sequence away from its backward counterpart and by pushing all loops to the same representation (i.e. to a learned representation of the identity in the embedding space).
+We encourage the uniqueness of the identity representation by pushing loops away from non-identity sequences in the representation.
+Because loops have equivalent (identity) motion regardless of scene content, we also push together loops drawn from different sequences.
+This procedure is illustrated schematically in Figure \ref{fig:arch_recompose}.

-It is perhaps useful to compare the model framework used here to brightness constancy, the scene assumption that forms the basis of optical flow methods \cite{HORN1981185}.
-The general framework shown in Figure \ref{fig:ourmodel} (a) encompasses brightness constancy, which additionally constrains the projection of every world point to take the same luminance value in all frames (this is a constraint on $\pi$).
-Rather than relying on constraints on image-level properties, which are inappropriate in many settings, we learn a representation using assumptions about the group properties of motion in the world that are valid even over long temporal sequences.
+Learning in this framework can be viewed as inference on the graphical model in Figure \ref{fig:group_representation} (a).
+Learning a representation of motion is an underconstrained problem, and the group learning rules we introduce here constrain the problem with minimal restriction on the types of scene changes that can be embedded.

-Our method has several limitations.
-First, we assume relative stability in terms of the structural decomposition of the scene.
-Our method will have difficulty representing motion in cases of occlusion or ``latent flicker": i.e. if structural elements are not present in most frames.
-In particular, our method is not designed to handle cuts in a video sequence.
-Because we use a learned representation, we do not expect our representation to perform well on motions or scene structures that differ dramatically from the training data.
-Finally, the latent structure and motion of a scene are in general non-identifiable.
-This implies that for any given scene, there are several $\overline{\mathcal{M}}$ that can adequately represent $\mathcal{M}$.
-We do not claim to learn a unique representation of motion, but rather we attempt to capture one such representation.
+In contrast, in optical flow, inference is constrained using the brightness constancy assumption, which assumes that the illumination of a projected scene point does not change between frames (\cite{HORN1981185}).
+Our framework encompasses flow inference if brightness constancy is viewed as a constraint on the projection operator $\pi$.
+However, the brightness constancy assumption is invalid in many settings.
+Our model's assumptions about geometric properties of motion in the world are valid even over large motions and changing illumination.